-In 2014, the Company, through one of its subsidiaries, entered into a sublease agreement with Sanken pursuant to which it subleases certain office building space in Japan from Sanken.
-The sublease automatically renews on an annual basis unless either party provides notice to the other party otherwise and can be terminated by either party upon providing six months' notice.
-The Company made aggregate payments of approximately \$56 and \$57 to Sanken under the sublease agreement during each of the three months ended June 25, 2021 and June 26, 2020, respectively.
+In 2014, the Company, through one of its subsidiaries, entered into a sublease agreement with Sanken pursuant to which the subsidiary subleases from Sanken certain office building space in Japan.
+The sublease automatically renews on an annual basis unless either party provides notice to the other party and can otherwise be terminated by either party upon providing six months' prior notice.
+The Company made aggregate payments of approximately \$56 and \$112 to Sanken under the sublease agreement during the three- and six-month periods ended September 24, 2021, respectively, and \$58 and \$115 during the three- and six-month periods ended September 25, 2020, respectively.